mohamed-omar-mubark/portfolio/content/about.md

 description: "meta description of the page"
 ---

-# Hello There, I'm Piotr
+# Hello There, I'm Mohamed Omar

 ## About me

-I'm Piotr, I'm a developer and a Udemy Instructor.
-I'm 36, living in southern Poland with my wife and 2 golden retrievers.
-I'm vegan and pro-animal 🥑.
+I'm Mohamed Omar, I'm a front-end engineer with +4 years of hands-on experience.
+I'm 27, living in Ismailia,Egypt with my family.
+And I'm seeking to leverage broad development experience and technical expertise in a challenging role as a front-end engineer.

 ## What I teach on Udemy